Call us 01278 726 982

 Absenteeism is a common issue in many workplaces today.
 Workplace counselling can, however, help accelerate rehabilitation caused by stress and mental health dis-ease which in turn saves the company/organisation money.

-If you're interested in learning how to become a counsellor or a hypnotherapist then check out our accredited hypnotherapy courses or counsellor courses.
+If you're interested in learning how to become a counsellor or a hypnotherapist then check out our accredited hypnotherapy courses or counselling courses.